videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capturer.md

 #### Step 1 : Initiate Image Capture Request

-- In this step, you'll send a request to Participant B, whose image you want to capture, using pubsub.
+- In this step, you have to first send a request to Participant B, whose image you want to capture, using pubsub.
 - In order to do that, you have to create a pubsub topic called `IMAGE_CAPTURE` in the `ParticipantView` Component.​
 - Here, you will be using the `sendOnly` property of the `publish()` method.
 Therefore, the request will be sent to that participant only.